-An acceptable amount and form of surety for construction of the Common Driveway and drainage system shall be established by the Planning Board and provided to the Planning Board by the applicant prior to approval of the special permit.
-The Department of Public Works shall inspect the site and if it finds that all construction, including grading, loaming and seeding, clean up of earth materials and construction debris is complete, it shall so certify to the Planning Board.
+An acceptable amount and form of surety for construction of the Common Driveway and drainage system shall be established by the Planning Board and provided to the Planning Board by the applicant prior to construction of the Common Driveway.
+The Planning Board or its designated representative shall inspect the site and if it finds that all construction, including grading, loaming and seeding, clean up of earth materials and construction debris is complete, it shall so certify to the Planning Board.
 Thereafter, the Planning Board may release surety held under this Section.